farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 22. Select **Save**.

-23. After selecting the users, scroll to the bottom of the **Release preferences** pane to verify you selected the required users.
-Close the **Release preferences** pane once you verified these four users were selected.
+23. At the top of the **Release preferences** pane, note the message indicating the 4 users were added to the targeted release.
+Select the **X** in the upper right-hand corner to close the pane.

 24. In the list of organization profile data, select **Custom themes**.

+25. In the **Customize theme** pane, you can customize the default theme users see when signed into Microsoft 365, and you can add additional, custom themes.
+Select the **+Add theme** option.

-25. In the **Customize theme** pane, you can choose **Default theme** or click **+ Add Theme** to create your customized theme.
-Clicking the **+Add theme** will take you to the **New group theme** pane, enter the **Name** and the **Groups or users** to apply this theme and scroll to the bottom of the pane and select the **Show the user's display name** check box. <br/>
+26. In the **Default theme** pane, the **General** tab is displayed by default.
+Select the **Show the user's display name** check box.

-	As you scroll through the pane, review the various theme and branding options that are available for you to update.
+27. Take some time and review the **Logos** and **Colors** tabs.
+Note the various theme and branding options that are available for you to update.
 For the purpose of this lab, you can change any of the options or leave the default values as is.
-For example, you can add the logo of your company and set the background image as the default for all your users.
-Along with these options you can change the colors for your navigation pane, text color, icon color, and accent color.
+For example, in your real-world environment, you can add the logo of your company and set the background image as the default for all your users.
+For the purpose of this lab, you can change the colors for your navigation pane, text color, icon color, and accent color.
 Go ahead and explore the different options for your tenant and make any changes that you wish. <br/>

 	**Tip:** Some color patterns aesthetically distract users.
-If you do change any of the colors, it is recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.
+If you do change any of the colors, it's recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.

-26. Select **Save** when you are done and then close the **Custom themes** pane.
+27. Select **Save** when you are done and then close the **Custom themes** pane.

-27. Remain logged into LON-DC1 with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.
+28. Remain logged into LON-DC1 with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.